Zuckerberg says his data was part of Facebook’s Cambridge Analytica scandal

 “That’s disappointing to me,” Pallone said.

-When Rep. Anna Eshoo, D-CA, asked Zuckerberg whether he was willing to change Facebook’s business model to make user privacy paramount, Zuckerberg said he “is not sure what that means.”
+When Rep. Anna Eshoo, D-Calif., asked Zuckerberg whether he was willing to change Facebook’s business model to make user privacy paramount, Zuckerberg said he “is not sure what that means.”

+While all eyes were on Zuckerberg, the two other stars of the hearing weren't even in the room.

+Diamond and Silk, a pro-Trump duo known for their lively videos supporting the president, were brought up several times throughout the hearing.
+The duo's videos were recently re-classified as being "unsafe" for the Facebook community, something their supporters said amounts to censorship.

 Zuckerberg’s opening statement echoed the sentiments he shared on Tuesday and has previously been stressing on his apology tour.